ergo-log.com

 In theory.

 To test the theory the Brazilians gave mice drinking water to which sildenafil had been added for a period of four weeks.
 The lab animals consumed 25 mg of sildenafil per kg bodyweight each day.
-By the way, that’s not an advisable dose for humans.
-The table below shows that sildenafil increased the testosterone concentration in the animals’ blood twelve-fold.
+The human equivalent of that dose would be approximately 300 mg sildenafil daily.
+That's not an advisable dose for humans.
+The table below shows that sildenafil increased the testosterone concentration in the animals' blood twelve-fold.

 When the Brazilians examined the mice’s Leydig cells, they found that the cells contained more steroidogenic acute regulatory protein (StAR-protein).
 This protein helps in the biosynthesis of testosterone.